rcapillon/PLoM-surrogate/README.md

 # PLoM-surrogate
-Tools for constructing a surrogate model for a probabilistic numerical model
+Tools for constructing a surrogate model for a probabilistic numerical model using Probabilistic Learning on Manifolds